RileyLin/Data-Eng-Practice/docs/product_sense.md

 By combining these metrics and analytical approaches, a messaging platform can gain deep insights into how users engage, identify who is thriving and who is drifting away, and ultimately take steps to improve user retention and overall platform health.

-# Scenario 9: Food Delivery (DoorDash) - Order Batching

-### Question 9.1.1: Batch Order Optimization

-**Interviewer:** "How would you measure the success of a new order batching algorithm for a food delivery platform?
-What metrics would you track from the customer, driver, and platform perspectives?"

-**Candidate Answer (Structured Bullet Points):**

-"Measuring the success of a new order batching algorithm requires a holistic approach, looking at its impact on all three key stakeholders: customers, drivers, and the platform.
-I'd break it down like this:

-**I. Customer Perspective (Focus: Experience & Satisfaction)**
-    *   **Primary Goal:** Ensure batching doesn't significantly degrade the customer experience.
-    *   **Key Metrics:**
-        *   **Delivery Time & Reliability:**
-            *   **Actual Delivery Time:** Compare batched vs. non-batched orders (controlling for variables like distance, restaurant prep time).
-                *   *Critical Question:* Is there a statistically significant increase in delivery time for batched orders?
-            *   **ETA Accuracy:** `(Actual Delivery Time - Predicted ETA)`.
-                *   *Critical Question:* Does batching make ETAs less reliable or consistently longer than predicted?
-        *   **Food Quality:**
-            *   **Food Temperature/Condition Complaints:** Track customer complaints or refund requests specifically mentioning cold food or poor condition for batched orders.
-            *   **CSAT on Food Quality (Post-Delivery Survey):** Segment for batched orders.
-        *   **Order Accuracy:**
-            *   **Incorrect Order Rate:** Compare for batched vs. non-batched.
-                *   *Critical Question:* Does batching lead to a higher incidence of wrong items or missing orders?
-        *   **Overall Satisfaction:**
-            *   **Overall CSAT/NPS:** Segment for users who frequently receive batched orders.
-            *   **Customer Retention for Batched Order Recipients:** Are users who often get batched orders churning at a higher rate?

-**II.
-Driver Perspective (Focus: Earnings & Efficiency)**
-    *   **Primary Goal:** Ensure drivers benefit from or are not negatively impacted by batching.
-    *   **Key Metrics:**
-        *   **Earnings & Efficiency:**
-            *   **Driver Earnings per Hour (or Per Trip):** This is paramount.
-Ideally, batching increases this.
-            *   **Deliveries per Hour:** Should increase with efficient batching.
-            *   **Mileage per Delivery (or Per Dollar Earned):** Efficient batching should optimize routes and reduce unproductive mileage.
-        *   **Operational Experience:**
-            *   **Reduced Downtime/Idle Time:** Time spent waiting at restaurants or between offers.
-Batching aims to minimize this.
-            *   **Batch Offer Acceptance Rate:** Low acceptance might indicate issues with pay for batched offers, route complexity, or perceived fairness.
-            *   **Time per Batch (Pickup to Last Dropoff):** Is the complexity of managing multiple orders manageable?
-        *   **Overall Satisfaction:**
-            *   **Driver Satisfaction (DSAT) Surveys:** Specifically ask about the batching experience (e.g., clarity of instructions, fairness of compensation, ease of handling multiple orders).
-            *   **Driver Churn Rate (for drivers frequently assigned batches).**

-**III.
-Platform Perspective (Focus: Economics & Marketplace Health)**
-    *   **Primary Goal:** Improve overall system efficiency and profitability while maintaining a healthy marketplace.
-    *   **Key Metrics:**
-        *   **Economic Efficiency:**
-            *   **Logistics Cost per Order:** This is a primary driver for implementing batching.
-Expect a decrease.
-            *   **Driver Utilization Rate:** `(Time spent on active deliveries) / (Total online time)`.
-Batching should improve this.
-        *   **Batching Algorithm Performance:**
-            *   **Average Batch Size (Orders per Batch):** Is the algorithm effectively creating batches?
-            *   **Percentage of Orders Batched:** What proportion of eligible orders are successfully batched?
-            *   **Algorithm Computation Time & Scalability:** Can the algorithm handle peak load efficiently?
-        *   **Marketplace Health:**
-            *   **Overall Order Fulfillment Rate:** Ensure batching doesn't lead to more unfulfilled orders.
-            *   **Customer Cancellations (due to long ETAs, potentially from batching):** Monitor this closely.
-            *   **Restaurant Satisfaction:** Are restaurants experiencing issues with batched pickups (e.g., drivers waiting for multiple orders, congestion)?
-        *   **Revenue & Growth:**
-            *   **Impact on Total Order Volume:** Does improved efficiency lead to capacity for more orders?
-            *   **Potential for Reduced Delivery Fees (Long-term):** Can cost savings be passed to customers to stimulate demand?

-**Crucial Cross-Cutting Considerations:**
-*   **A/B Testing:** This is absolutely essential.
-The new algorithm must be rigorously tested against the old one (or a control group without batching/with simpler batching) using key metrics from all three perspectives as primary success metrics and guardrail metrics.
-*   **Guardrail Metrics:** For each perspective, establish critical thresholds that should not be breached.
-For example:
-    *   Customer: Average delivery time increase < X minutes.
-    *   Driver: Earnings per hour decrease < Y%.
-    *   Platform: Order fulfillment rate drop < Z%.
-*   **Segmentation:** Analyze all metrics by time of day, day of week, geography, restaurant type, etc., as batching effectiveness can vary significantly.
-*   **Transparency:** Consider the impact of informing customers and drivers about batching.
-A/B test different levels of transparency and their effect on satisfaction and behavior.

-My overall approach would be to iterate.
-Launch, measure these key areas, identify where the new algorithm is excelling or falling short, and then refine it.
-The ideal batching algorithm finds a sweet spot that creates a win-win-win situation."

-**Additional Explanations & Perspectives:**
-*   **Guardrail Metrics:** For each perspective, establish critical thresholds that should not be breached.
-For instance, customer delivery time should not increase by more than X minutes on average, or driver earnings per hour should not fall below Y.

 # Scenario 10: Social Media Platform (Meta) - Friends Follow & Recommendation (PYMK)